Holy Trinity Church, Port Chalmers

-Holy Trinity Church is an Anglican church in Port Chalmers, New Zealand.
-The church building is constructed in volcanic stone and has some fine stained glass, and is listed as a Category I Historic Place.

-Together with St Barnabas Church, Warrington, Holy Trinity Church is part of the Port Chalmers-Warrington Parish of the Anglican Diocese of Dunedin, New Zealand.
+Holy Trinity Church is an heritage-listed Anglican church located in Port Chalmers, Otago, New Zealand.
+Completed in 1874, the Academic Gothic Revival church building is constructed in volcanic stone and has some fine stained glass, and is listed as a Category I Historic Place by Heritage New Zealand.
+Together with St Barnabas Church, Warrington, Holy Trinity Church is part of the Port Chalmers-Warrington Parish of the Diocese of Dunedin.

 History

 Background

 In its early years Port Chalmers was predominantly a Scots Presbyterian settlement, which required Anglicans to share places of worship with the Presbyterians.
 The first Anglican vicar resident in Otago was the Reverend J. A. Fenton, who arrived from England in 1852.
 With such a widespread geographical area to cover he was limited to holding services at Port Chalmers every six months.